 Should I Prune My Tomato Plants?

 The answer to this question is actually a personal one.
 Some people assert firmly that pruning tomato suckers improves the production and health of a plant.
-Others claim that pruning tomato suckers damages the plant unnecessarily, opens the plant to disease and does nothing to help the plant.
+Others claim that pruning tomato suckers damages the plant unnecessarily, opening it up to disease and doing nothing to actually help.

 But, on an anecdotal level, a great many Master Gardeners recommend the practice of pruning tomato plants.
 One has to wonder if these people who work with plants all the time and are considered the ultimate experts in their field know something that the scientific types have missed.